basp/oni/README.md

     => ok

 At this point you can boot up another telnet client and `connect Mistress`.
 For fun, try executing `;tv:start().` from your telnet client (when connected).
 This will bootup the table viewer on the server!
 You can use the table viewer to view the ETS `connections` table that holds all the active players and their connections.
 Or you can use it to view the Mnesia `object` table to view all objects Oni knows about.

-### Important
-Currently there are no checks on who can evaluate expressions directly so every player can evaluate Erlang code with the `;` prefix.
-Keep this in mind if you put the listener on an public open port.
-Oni doesn't really care about flags or permissions just yet but it will eventually.